ansys/pyansys-tools-versioning/doc/source/getting_started.rst

 from the Releases Page for your corresponding machine architecture.

-Each wheelhouse archive contains all the python wheels necessary to install PyAnsys Tools Report from scratch on Windows and Linux for Python >=3.7.
+Each wheelhouse archive contains all the python wheels necessary to install PyAnsys Tools Report from scratch on Windows and Linux for Python >=3.8.
 You can install this on an isolated system with a fresh python or on a virtual environment.

-For example, on Linux with Python 3.7, unzip it and install it with the
+For example, on Linux with Python 3.8, unzip it and install it with the
 following:

 .. code-block:: bash

-   unzip pyansys-tools-versioning-v<major.minor.patch>-wheelhouse-Linux-3.7.zip wheelhouse
+   unzip pyansys-tools-versioning-v<major.minor.patch>-wheelhouse-Linux-3.8.zip wheelhouse
    python -m pip install pyansys-tools-versioning -f wheelhouse --no-index --upgrade --ignore-installed

 If you are on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as before.

 Consider installing using a virtual environment.
-More information on general PyAnsys development can be found in the PyAnsys Developer’s Guide.
+More information on general PyAnsys development can be found in the PyAnsys Developer's Guide.